MDmowski/javaMediaPlayer/README.md

 ### Open a file you want to play

-Use this button to choose a file you want to play
+Use this button to choose a file you want to play.
+Default file explorer will be opened, and you will be asked to choose a file from your computer.
+You will be able to choose only valid files -  mp3 and mp4 extensions.
+Other files won't be shown.

 ![Open file img](doc/openFile.png)